 The U.S. Post Office Department (a predecessor of the U.S. Postal Service since 1971) hastily created the stamps as it instituted the nation’s first official airmail service.
-Since the stamps are bicolored — a blue plane inside a red frame on white paper — the stamps had be run through the press twice to create the stamp.
+Because the stamps are bicolored — a blue plane inside a red frame on white paper — the stamps were run through the press twice to create the stamp.
 It is thought the inverted sheet was mistakenly placed on the press upside during the printing of one of the colours on the sheet.

 The entire sheet of stamps was purchased by a lucky collector, William Robey, at a post office in Washington, D.C.
 The stamp was quickly sold to a dealer, then a collector, and over the next couple of decades was broken into singles and blocks, which were snapped up by collectors.

 While part of a block of four owned by McCoy, an active stamp collector and member of the APS, the missing Jenny was stolen from a national stamp show in Norfolk, Va.
 More than 20 years later, McCoy willed the rights to the stolen stamps to the APRL, which is associated with the APS.